-Claim forms may be obtained by calling Accolade Customer Service or visiting member.accolade.com.
+Claim forms may be obtained by calling Customer Service or visiting blueshieldca.com.
 Claims must be received within one year from the date of service to be considered for payment.
 Claim submission is not a guarantee of payment.

 Obtaining outpatient prescription Drugs from the mail service pharmacy